AeDES (engineering)

 AeDES (Agibilità e Danno nell'Emergenza Sismica) is a printed Rapid Post-Earthquake Damage Evaluation form, from GDNT (Italian national seismic protection group).
-It is used by Italian qualified civil engineers to assess the structural damages of buildings after an earthquake.
+It is used by Italian qualified civil engineers to assess the structural damage of buildings after an earthquake.

-The AeDES Form is used from the civil protection technical staff since June 1998 to survey damages in the after-shock.
+The AeDES Form is used from the civil protection technical staff since June 1998 to survey damage in the after-shock.
 The form has 9 sections.
 This tool allows for the definition of the conformity or non-conformity of a building.

 The form is scanned and digitized for further evaluations.
-Information about position of the building, classification, material, structural typology, damage of the current event and previous damages are object of this form.
+Information about position of the building, classification, material, structural typology, damage of the current event and previous damage are object of this form.